-The Charity Mop is on Thursday 11 October from 4 pm until 11 pm.
-The Main Mop is on Friday 12 October from 11 am to midnight and will be formally opened by the Chairman of Stratford-on-Avon District Council.
+The Charity Mop is on Thursday 11 October from 16:00 until 23:00.
+The Main Mop is on Friday 12 October from 11:00 to 23:00 and will be formally opened by the Chairman of Stratford-on-Avon District Council, Councillor Christopher Kettle.

-To accommodate the Mop the following streets in Stratford-upon-Avon will be closed from 5 am on Wednesday 10 October until 7.30 am on Saturday 13 October 2018:
+To accommodate the Mop, the following streets in Stratford-upon-Avon will be closed from 00.01 on Wednesday 10 October until 07:30 on Saturday 13 October 2018:

-The Runaway Mop will also have road closures in the town centre, the following roads will be closed from 5 am on Thursday 25 October until 6 am on Saturday 27 October 2018:
+The Runaway Mop will also have road closures in the town centre.
+The following roads will be closed from 00.01 on Thursday 25 October until 06:00 on Saturday 27 October 2018:

-The District Council appreciates that these closures of the town centre streets can cause problems with access for vehicles and parking during this time, but the road closures will be strictly enforced.
+The council appreciates that these closures can cause problems with access for vehicles and parking during this time, but the road closures will be strictly enforced.

-In 2003 the District Council obtained legal advice on the Mop Fair.
-The issues covered included both the rights to hold these Fairs, the locations where they are held, and how we can arrange for them to be moved to other locations such as the recreation grounds.
+In 2003, Stratford-on-Avon District Council obtained legal advice on the Mop Fair.
+The issues covered included both the rights to hold these fairs, the locations where they are held, and how we can arrange for them to be moved to other locations such as the recreation grounds.

-He also identified that if the District Council wished to move the Mop from the current historical location, it could only do so with the approval of the public.
-In December 2004 the District Council consulted with the public with 813 local residents responding to a postal survey.
+He also identified that if the council wished to move the Mop from the current historical location, it could only do so with the approval of the public.
+In December 2004, the council consulted the public, with 813 local residents responding to a postal survey.

 Key results from this survey were that:

 There is currently a legal agreement in place for the practical management and operation of Mop Fairs.
-The consultation will be repeated at some point in the future to see if there is any difference in public opinion before any future agreement is considered by the District Council.
+The consultation will be repeated at some point in the future to see if there is any difference in public opinion before any future agreement is considered by the council.

 Farm workers, labourers, servants and some craftsmen would work for their employer from October to October.
 At the end of the employment they would attend the Mop Fair dressed in their Sunday best clothes and carrying an item signifying their trade.
 A servant with no particular skills would carry a mop head - hence the phrase Mop Fair.

-Employers would move amongst them discussing experience and terms, once agreement was reached the employer would give the employee a small token of money and the employee would remove the item signifying their trade and wear bright ribbons to indicate they had been hired.
-They would then spend the token amongst the stalls set-up at the fair which would be selling food and drink and offering games to play.
+Employers would move among them discussing experience and terms; once agreement was reached, the employer would give the employee a small token of money and the employee would remove the item signifying their trade and wear bright ribbons to indicate they had been hired.
+They would then spend the token among the stalls set-up at the fair, which would be selling food and drink and offering games to play.

 Mops are still held in some English towns, though many have died out.
-To confuse matters some fairs have adopted some fairs have adopted the term Mop even though they are not held on or near to Michaelmas Day or they are a recent creation.
+To confuse matters, some fairs have adopted the term Mop even though they are not held on or near to Michaelmas Day or are a recent creation.

-Mops usually last for 2 days and take over the centre of the town, and in recent times the Mops have become little more than a funfair.
+Mops usually last for two days and take over the centre of the town, and in recent times Mops have become little more than a funfair.